 Yelp/ Dan B.

-Pequod’s originator (the late Burt Katz) moved on from this endeavor after few years to take a break before opening a new pizza stalwart in 1989: Burt’s Place (which just reopened under new ownership) in Morton Grove, just north of Chicago.
-But the years have been kind to his legacy.
-Pequod’s deep dish, known for its “caramelized crust,” earns points for its chewy, crusty, quasi-burnt cheese crust that forms the outer edge of this cheesy casserole, adding a welcome degree of texture that probably wouldn’t be necessary if it weren’t nearly an inch thick.
+Pequod’s originator, the late Burt Katz, is a Chicago, Illinois, pizza legend, and one bite of its deep-dish will give you great respect for the man.
+Known for its “caramelized crust,” Pequod’s pies earn points for their chewy, crusty, quasi-burnt cheese crust that forms the outer edge of this cheesy casserole, adding a welcome degree of texture that probably wouldn’t be necessary if it weren’t nearly an inch thick.
 But it is necessary.
 And beautiful.
 And it does add that texture.
 And you can thank the fact that they spread a thin layer of cheese along the outer part of the crust where it darkens against the side of the pan.

 Yelp/ Kaitlin S.

 This upscale pizzeria and wine bar has been keeping the Indianapolis, Indiana, locals happy with some spectacular wood-fired pizzas since 2015.
 Just like in Naples, the pizzas at Diavola cook in an 800-degree oven and come out bubbling and blistered after 90 seconds.
 The oven is also turning out some excellent pita bread, as one of the owners is Egyptian.
 There are 20 different pizza styles on offer, but the best one to sample is the Margherita, with simple tomato sauce, high-quality mozzarella (make it burrata for an extra $2.75) and basil; two different crust styles (original and thin crust) are also available.